PrawyCoD1/PHP/README.md

 # PHP

-Assignments from college, showing my great skills in "programming"
+Assignments from college, showing my great skills in "programming" in PHP language